arda-y/discord-tts/readme.md

 - Enable the "Text-to-Speech API", probably in [this link](https://console.cloud.google.com/apis/api/texttospeech.googleapis.com)(not going to verify that either)
 - Create a service account
 - Download the JSON key file
-- Rename the JSON key file to `ttsbot-creds.json`
+- Rename the JSON key file to `google-api-key.json`
-- Move the JSON key file to the root directory of the project(or current directory, if you cloned the repo into the current directory)
+- Move the JSON key file to the root directory of the project

 5- Run the bot

+- Before running the bot, change the values in `config.py`, such as the prefix and owner id.

 ```bash
 python main.py